 Old Town’s saint-inspired brew house and beer garden offers traditional Belgian ales you can pair with mussels or waffles and fries.
 Augie’s is Alexandria’s only open-air beer garden and offers more than 70 craft brews.
 1106 King St., Alexandria

-While you may not be able to take a plunge in their pool, Continental’s beer garden is the perfect place for fall sipping.
+While you may not be able to take a plunge in their pool, Continental’s beer garden is the perfect place for seasonal sipping.
 It’s dog-friendly, safe for kids, and filled with games that are complex enough for adults.
 Try any one of their more creative beer offerings, from regional breweries like Aslin to bigger brands like Shiner Bock.
 1911 N. Fort Myer Dr., Arlington

 Falls Church favorite Dominion Wine and Beer is a full restaurant and beer garden and one of three in the DC metro family of bottle shops.
-The beer garden is in the back of the restaurant and has flat-screens and enough lighting to watch your fall sports teams.
+The beer garden is in the back of the restaurant and has flat-screens and enough lighting to watch your favorite sports teams.
 107 Rowell Ct., Falls Church

 Probably one of the more landscaped beer gardens in NoVA, Montross makes an effort that goes beyond the typical tent-in-the-parking-lot set-up that we gladly accept when it comes to drinking great local brews.
-With crabs and live music in the summer, the fall months are the perfect place to grab a bite and a beer with your friends or family.
+With crabs and live music in the summer, the autumn months are the perfect place to grab a bite and a beer with your friends or family.
 15381 Kings Hwy., Montross

-The graffiti-inspired Clarendon hangout is perfect for fall partying with your friends and your dogs.
+The graffiti-inspired Clarendon hangout is perfect for partying with your friends and your dogs.
 Their “adult playground” is the place for grown up kids who want to play drinking sports near a tiki bar.
 Try favorite street tacos by Rebel Taco and gourmet party snacks like sliders, Lot dawgs, tenders, and fries by The Tailgater food trucks.
 3217 10th St., Arlington

 Alexandria’s trendy-corporate local fixture welcomes families and dogs daily in their side patio-parking lot beer garden.
 With wellness events, next-day beer delivery, shipping, and pickup, this one stop beer destination offers just about everything to meet your seasonal drinking needs.
 847 S. Pickett St., Alexandria